Abiana: Music career

-Abiana started out a backing vocalist for Afro Harmony Band in 2013.
+Abiana started out as a backing vocalist for Afro Harmony Band in 2013.
 She later joined Hsykul band as the lead singer in 2014 before going solo in 2020 and signing with +233 Records.
 In 2019, Abiana featured on Okyeame Kwame's “Bolgatanga girl” which won record of the year for the 2020 Vodafone Ghana Music Awards.

 She released her first single in October 2020 titled “Adun lei”.
 Through Adun lei, Abiana gained two nominations at the 2021 Vodafone Ghana Music Awards, in best female vocal performance and song writer categories.
 She eventually won the female vocalist of the year beating off competition from Adina, Yaa Yaa, Cina Soul, Efe Grace and Enuonyam.

 Adun Lei was also nominated for the best photography and best special effect awards at the 2021 4Stye Music Video Awards.
 The Adun Lei won the best photography award.
 In December 2020, her second single Amen was released and her third titled Bo Nɔŋŋ Ni in March 2021.

 Two weeks after annexing the VGMA award, Abiana released a single titled ‘Me and You’, a love tune which expresses the woes and extremes of love and relationships.